axelprog/codeSamplesLib/README.md

 # codeSamplesLib

-is library of usefull code
+is library of usefull own code